 Petting reduces stress and brings calmness to us.
-According to a recent study, people experienced stress reduction and a feeling of calm when they stroked a variety of different animals.
+According to a recent study, people experienced stress reduction and a feeling of calm when they stroked various animals.

 These animals not only had fur but also included hard-shelled animals.
 The reductions in stress and the feeling of calmness showed on various animals, even if the people being tested were not particularly fond of the animal they were petting.